DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 - Instead, organize the hierarchy by the type of objects.
 - For example, use an empty game object called "Props" and then put all the props under there (not as a child, but literally under it)

+## What even is a Level Fr

+- We need areas in the levels that cater to the game's mechanics.
+Fuck ludonarrative dissonance
+- For example, we NEED arena sections where the player NEEDS to fight the enemies with their guns and powers to progress.

 # Juice

 ## Visual